-- 31.3 The distance between the take-off line for men and the far end of the landing area shall be at least 21m. - 31.4 For International Competitions, there should be a separate take-off board for men and women.
+- 31.3 The distance between the take-off line for men and the far end of the landing area shall be at least 21m. - 31.4 Where necessary for the level of the competition, there should be a separate take-off board for men and women.
 The take-off line shall not be less than 13m for men and 11m for women from the nearer end of the landing area.
 For any other competition, this distance shall be appropriate for the level of competition. - 31.5 Between the take-off board and the landing area there shall, for the step and jump phases, be a take-off area of 1.22m ± 0.01m wide providing firm and uniform footing.